 Call us now for lasting power of attorney support

 Wills, trusts, tax and probate solicitorsContact us

-While a Will is here to ensure your wishes are carried out after you pass away, an LPA is to protect your interests during your lifetime.
-There may come a time when you are unable to make decisions on your finances or health and wellbeing due to a serious accident, or an illness which affects your mental capacity, such as dementia, and in such circumstances, an LPA allows you to have more control over how such decisions are made.
+While a will is here to ensure your wishes are carried out after you pass away, a lasting power of attorney, LPA, is to protect your interests during your lifetime.
+There may come a time when you are unable to make decisions on your finances or health and wellbeing due to a serious accident, or an illness which affects your mental capacity, such as dementia, and in such circumstances, a lasting power of attorney allows you to have more control over how such decisions are made.
 There are two types of LPA: